anniew03/ctf-writeups/lactf-2025/cache-it-to-win-it/README.md

 Returning via the link and and checking again if you won does not decrement the counter, instead you get a cache hit in the response headers.

-Looking at the flask server, we can see the snipit that is handeling all of this logic
+Looking at the flask server, we can see the snippet that is handling all of this logic

 ```python
 def normalize_uuid(uuid: str):